There Are No Qualified Leads Without Qualified Decisions.

 Source information (where they came from)

-Repeated engagement patterns (return visits, repeat questions)
+Repeated behaviours (return visits, repeat questions)

 Step 3 — Build a weekly Ranked Priority Board.